-Which Country Reads the Most?
-A Guide to Global Reading Habits (Infographic)
+The Ultimate Guide to Global Reading Habits (Infographic)

-When we read, not only are we improving our working memory, but research has shown that it makes us feel better and more positive too.
 Science has shown that reading has some amazing health benefits, including helping with depression, cutting stress, and reducing the chances of developing Alzheimer’s later in life.

 Global English Editing has created an infographic of world reading habits – how much we read, what we read, and where reading is taking place.

 The biggest selling book in history is Don Quixote, a story which has captured the imagination of millions worldwide.